jbonachera/clickcount-infra/README.md

 You will need to install at least Packer and Ansible on your host before you can build this project.

-Building require some environment variables:
+Building requires some environment variables:

   * TF_VAR_aws_access_key: AWS access key
   * TF_VAR_aws_secret_key: AWS secret key